******* Mathematics at the Ness of Brodgar

 The link with the Boyne Valley gets again confirmed by these similar measurements.

 I am confident that my model stands, even when it turns out that the unit of length on site is slightly different from the model.
-I won’t change the model, because it is perfect as it is, it is a tool, a calculator, rather than an unfallible empirical fact, and it has not got to be more than a very close approximation of the actual units used on site, which may have differed slightly from site to site anyway ( then we are talking 1-2 mms not more, but they add up).
+I won’t change the model, because it is perfect as it is, it is a tool, a calculator, rather than an unfallible empirical fact, and it has not got to be more than a very close approximation of the actual units used on site, which may have differed slightly from site to site anyway, people have different sizes ( then we are talking 1-2 mms per bone, not more, but they may add up).

 The confusing thing over and over again is the enormous time span of these communal centers, their different phases and the subsequent lumping together of evidence from completely different periods and even cultures.